Akuli/porcupine/dev-doc/tests.md

 if it's easier to just read the code?
 This sounds obvious, but apparently it isn't obvious to some web developers.

-That said, you should probably write tests when:
+That said, tests may be a good idea when:
 - The code is hard to get right (for example, there are many weird corner cases).
-- It is easy to break the code in unintended ways when you try to modify it.
+- The code is fragile: it's easy to break it accidentally when trying to modify it.
-- The test is simple, easy to understand, and easy to get right when writing it initially.
+- The test is simple, easy to get right when writing it initially, and easy to understand afterwards.
 - If the feature was broken, it might take a long time for Porcupine developers to notice it.
 - If the feature was broken, it would break other things in surprising ways, and it would be difficult to understand what happened.